PUSHING THE BOUNDARIES

 My work has been exhibited at the ICF and displayed and sold in regional galleries and shows.
 I work from my North Oxfordshire studio and am happy to accept commissions and welcome visitors.

 NEWS & EVENTS

 I am taking part in the Nuneaton and Bedworth Museum and Art Gallery Take 5 Christmas Craft Show running through into the New Year.
 Joining 4 other local artists (including Chris' Studio B) each of us is displaying a collection of ten pieces of our latest work.

 Pieces vary in price from under £50 up to several hundred, depending on complexity and size.

-Please contact me by using the form, for more information or to request a commission.
+Please contact me for more information or to request a commission.

 Visitors are welcome, by appointment, at my studio.